MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Indicates that the context menu was created for a selection.
         COREWEBVIEW2_CONTEXT_KIND_SELECTION,

-        /// Indicates that the context menu was created for a link.
-        COREWEBVIEW2_CONTEXT_KIND_LINK,

         /// Indicates that the context menu was created for an editable component.
         COREWEBVIEW2_CONTEXT_KIND_EDITABLE,